Orpowell/Chinese-Spring-NLR-Tree/README.md

 | itol_nlr_labels.txt | iTOL annotations for sequences provided by --cloned_nlrs.
 The corresponding sequences in tree are labelled with the name provided in the tsv.|
 | itol_nbs_nbarc_stars.txt | iTOL annotations for sequences re-annotated as NBD-NBARC NLRs.
 The corresponding sequences in tree are denoated by a red star. |

-## Using XXX to build a Phyolgenetic Tree
+## Using NLR Finder to build a Phyolgenetic Tree

-The following is a mock analysis using XXX to create a phylogenetic tree of unique NLRs from a reference genome:
+The following is a mock analysis using NLR Finder to create a phylogenetic tree of unique NLRs from a reference genome:

 1. Run NLR-Annotator on reference cds

-2. Run XXX
+2. Run NLR Finder

-3. Generate multiple sequence alignment from XXX output
+3. Generate multiple sequence alignment from NLR Finder output

 4. Generate Phylogenetic Tree

-5. Load tree into [iTOL]() and visualise annotations from XXX
+5. Load tree into [iTOL](https://itol.embl.de) and visualise annotations from NLR Finder

 ## Questions and Issues